-- Promote a lively, active and diverse population that supports a vibrant economy; - Create new long-term, deed-restricted affordable housing opportunities so that working professionals, young families and the senior community are able to live in and enjoy the City; - Preserve home values by allowing appropriately-scaled residential development that will preserve the historic character of the City; - Protect open spaces through thoughtful site planning that promotes safe and efficient pedestrian movement throughout the City; and - Promote energy conservation and production.
+- Promote a lively, active and diverse population that supports a vibrant economy; - Create new long-term, deed-restricted affordable housing opportunities so that working professionals, young families and the senior community are able to live in and enjoy the City; - Preserve home values by allowing appropriately-scaled and architecturally compatible residential development that will preserve the historic character of the City; - Protect property and home values through the exploration of licensing and permitting options to review and control short-term rental units such as those found on sites like Airbnb and HomeAway.

+- Protect open spaces through thoughtful site planning that promotes safe and efficient pedestrian movement throughout the City; and - Promote energy conservation and production.